Masters of Nursing (MN) Degree

 ADRN to MN Distance Graduate Education

-Synopsis: All nursing courses will be taught by College of Nursing faculty.
-The didactic section of all the courses in the program will be offered using distance delivery methods.
-Students will be able to complete their clinical learning education in or near their home locale when possible.
+Synopsis: All nursing courses are taught by College of Nursing faculty using distance delivery methods.
+Students complete their clinical education in or near their home locale when possible.
+MSU College of Nursing faculty are recognized nationally for their broad and wide-ranging expertise.
 Successful ADRN applicants will be recommended for provisional admission to The Graduate School.
 Full admission as an MN degree-seeking graduate student will be granted upon completion of the undergraduate portion of the ADRN to MN curriculum (see below) with a 3.0 GPA or better.

-Scholarship: Each student completes a MN Professional Project developed in collaboration with a faculty chairperson and committee.
-Examples of exciting and innovative student projects include: development of mental health outreach programs to the rural elderly; examination of alternative health practices for healing; establishment of pediatric cancer support groups for the rural client; and development of a school based clinic.
-An oral defense of the Professional Project is required for MN students.
+Professional Project: Each student completes a MN Professional Project developed in collaboration with a faculty chairperson and committee.
+Examples of exciting and innovative student projects include: assessment of medical errors on a medical surgical unit, improving communication between patients and care team – the foundation for patient satisfaction, and developing a cardiac services nurse residency program.
+An oral defense of the Professional Project is required for the MN degree.

-Distance Graduate Program: All graduate courses plus two ADRN to MN courses are offered primarily online with teleconference and video conference used to supplement content.
+Distance Graduate Program: Two ADRN to MN courses plus all graduate courses are offered online with teleconference and video conference used to supplement content.
 See teaching methods for more information.
 Travel to Bozeman is required at the beginning of each Fall semester.

-Technical Requirements: Proficiency in the use of a computer and access to a computer with Internet capabilities is required for graduate students who are admitted to the program: refer to Technical Requirements (pdf).
+Technical Requirements: Proficiency with and access to a computer with Internet capabilities is required for graduate students who are admitted to the program: refer to Technical Requirements (pdf).

-Complete and submit application online to the MSU Graduate School at: https://www.applyweb.com/msug/ Note: after creating an account, at the bottom of page 1 of the application, click “Masters Degree” for Educational Goal, then, on page 2, click “Masters of Nursing – ADRN to MN”.
+Complete and submit an application online to the MSU Graduate School at https://www.applyweb.com/msug/ Note: after creating an account, at the bottom of page 1 of the application, click “Masters Degree” for Educational Goal, then, on page 2, click “Masters of Nursing – ADRN to MN”.

 - CORE 2.0 requirements will be provided in the admissions letter from the Graduate School after the application is complete and transcripts are reviewed by the university